cancerbioinformatics/smuLymphNet/README.md

 Multiscale deep learning framework captures systemic immune features in lymph nodes predictive of triple negative breast cancer outcome in large-scale studies

-If you find the code/data is useful, please cite the above paper:
+If you find the code/data useful, please cite the above paper:

     @inproceedings{,
         title={},